Maburidi/maburidi.github.io/_posts/2023-09-10-paper_accepted.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_mcs
-title: "A paper is accepted for presentation at the IEEE AIMHC 2024"
+title: "A paper is accepted for presentation at the IEEE ICMLA 2023"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml